 Repairs.
-You cannot depreciate repairs and replacements that do not increase the value of your property. make it more useful, or lengthen its useful life.
+You cannot depreciate repairs and replacements that do not increase the value of your property, make it more useful, or lengthen its useful life.
 You can deduct these amounts on line 21 of Schedule C or line 2 of Schedule C-EZ.

 Depreciation method.
-The method for depreciating most business and investment property placed in service after 1986 is called the Modified Accelerated Cost Recovery System (MACRS).
+The method for depreciating most business and investment property placed in service after

+1986 is called the Modified Accelerated Cost Recovery System (MACRS).
 MACRS is discussed in detail in Publication 946.

 Section 179 deduction.
 You can elect to deduct a limited amount of the cost of certain depreciable property in the year you place the property in service.
 This deduction is known as the "section 179 deduction."
-The maximum amount you can elect to deduct during 2005 is \$105,000.
-This limit is reduced by the amount by which the cost of the property placed in service during the tax year exceeds \$420,000.
-The total amount of depreciation (including the section 179 deduction) you can take for a passenger automobile you use in your business and first place in service in 2005 is \$2,960.
+The maximum amount you can elect to deduct during 2006 is \$108,000 (\$143,000 for qualified enterprise zone, renewal community, and New York Liberty Zone property).
+This limit is reduced by the amount by which the cost of the property placed in service during the tax year exceeds \$430,000.
+For qualified section 179 Gulf Opportunity Zone property, the maximum deduction is higher than the deduction for most section 179 property.
+The total amount of depreciation (including the section 179 deduction) you can take for a passenger automobile you use in your business and first place in service in 2006 is \$2,960.
 Special rules apply to electric vehicles and trucks and vans.
 For more information, see Publication 946.
 It explains what property qualifies for the deduction, what limits apply to the deduction, and when and how to recapture the deduction.